stat660-f18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 6]
-- Question (mphan12-stat660): In the past, what percentage of students get A+?
+- Question (mphan12-stat660): In the past, what percentage of students get A+ inthis course?

 [Course Structure Quiz, Problem 7]
-- Question (mphan12-stat660): What's the intention of encouraging resubmission of incomplete assignments?
+- Question (mphan12-stat660): Is there a limit in resubmitting incomplete assignments by a student?

 [Course Structure Quiz, Problem 8]